Battle of Bir Bilal

-The Battle of Bir Bilal (also called Battle of Brega) was a military engagement between the Senussi order and the Italians.
-The Senussi won a resounding victory against the Italians.
+The Battle of Bir Bilal (also called Battle of Brega) was a military engagement of the Second Italo-Senussi War on 10 June, 1923.
+The Sanusiyya won a resounding victory against the Italians.

 Execution of Abu'lu'lu

 On Ramadan 1341 Hijra (April 1923), the Italians captured Ajdabiya.
 The Italians, after the capture, attempted to subdue the Magherbi tribes or persuade them to join the Italians, given the fact that they represented a danger to the Italians and their bases.
 After the capture of Ajdabiya, they began preparations to capture an important sea base Brega for any inland campaign.
 The operation was entrusted to Major Melli, who was given command of the VII Eritrean battalion.

 The VII Eritrean battalion consisted of 400 rifles, a company of cavalry, and a group of armored vehicles led by Captain Telger.
 Another source claims the Italians had a force of 5,000 men and 100 armored vehicles.
 It was determined for Major Melli's forces to march from Ajdabiya to Qurain and Brega, while Captain Telger made a wide detour to avoid the sandy areas passing through Al-Qatifya to Bir Bilal.

 As the armored Italian vehicles were reaching Bir Bilal on June 10, they found themselves surrounded by a force of Libyans.
 Loads of bullets rained upon the Italian vehicles, destroying them completely killing captain Telger.
 The Senussi captured their weapons and other equipment.
 Learning of this, Major Melli hurried to the scene towards Bir Bilal.
 However, they were attacked by the Libyans near Abi Qarada, near the coast, and inflicted another defeat on the Italians.